YifeiZhou1203/New_B/Assignment4/README.md

 ![Model](../Assignment4/vln_ms4a1.png)
 ![Model](../Assignment4/pecam.png)

 Violin plots showing expression of selected marker genes across clusters.
 Expression levels of Ms4a1 (B cell marker), Nkg7 and Cd3d (lymphoid), Pecam1 (endothelial), and Lyz2 (myeloid marker) are displayed across clusters.
 Each violin represents the distribution of normalized gene expression within a cluster, points for individual cells.

-Enrichment of marker genes in specific clusters.
+Ms4a1 is highly enriched in a single cluster, supporting annotation as B cells.
+Cd3d and Nkg7 show expression in lymphoid clusters, as with T and NK cell populations.
+Pecam1 is specifically expressed in endothelial clusters, while Lyz2 is expressed in myeloid populations.
+These quantitative expression patterns validated the annotation and showed that clusters correspond to expected cell type identities.